sugartechllc/WxflowToChords/README.md

 ## JSON Input Schema
 Input data is structured according to the Weatherflow [UDP api](https://weatherflow.github.io/SmartWeather/api/udp.html).
-Messages have '''type''' field identifying the type of message, and an 'ob' array containing the values in a specific order.
+Messages have 'type' field identifying the type of message, and an 'ob' array containing the values in a specific order.
 Unfortunately, the meaning of each array element is not identified in the message; you have to refer to the documentation to determine this.